deltaquebec/dquigley.dev/about.md

 - Human language technologies
 - Human-computer interaction

+I specialize in advancing natural language processing (NLP) by merging causality and machine learning theory.
+My work is centered on equipping semantic vector space models with logical reasoning, thereby increasing their interpretability while maintaining efficiency.
+By integrating model-theoretic semantics into vector spaces, I bridge traditional logical models with modern NLP techniques.
+This integration aims to ensure our models are not only efficient but also trustworthy and transparent in their decision-making processes.

 Besides my research, I serve as the Instructor of Record for introductory linguistics courses at the University of Wisconsin-Milwaukee.
 Outside academia, I'm a freelance mathematics and physics tutor and a Genius technician at Apple.

 ### Educational Background